Lee Bullen

-Lee Bullen (born 29 March 1971) is a Scottish former professional football player and coach who is the current manager of Scottish Championship side Ayr United.
+Lee Bullen (born 29 March 1971) is a Scottish former professional football player and coach.
 In a career that spanned more than 20 years, Bullen played football professionally in Scotland, England, Australia, Greece and Hong Kong.
 Having started his career as a striker, Bullen converted to defence midway through his career, and was used in various other positions.
 Bullen was named as Sheffield Wednesday's greatest ever captain in a 2014 online poll.

 Playing career

 Bullen was born in Edinburgh.
 He started his career in Scotland with Dunfermline Athletic, but failed to make an appearance before moving to Penicuik Athletic, a Junior Football team.
 Bullen then spent time at Meadowbank Thistle, Stenhousemuir and Whitburn.
 After failing to become an established player at a professional club in Scotland, Bullen moved to Australia to pursue his footballing career, playing for CYC Stanmore and Wollongong Wolves.

 During his time in Australia, Bullen was scouted by a Hong Kong football club, Kui Tan, and he made the switch to Hong Kong.
-He played in the Hong Kong Football League for 4 seasons in total, moving from Kui Tan to Golden then on to South China.
+He played in the Hong Kong Football League for four seasons in total, moving from Kui Tan to Golden then on to South China.
 On 26 May 1996, Bullen played for a Hong Kong XI side in an unofficial friendly against England in their build up to Euro 96.

 In 1998 Bullen moved to Greece and spent two years at Kalamata in the Greek Football League.

 In 2000 at the age of 29, Bullen returned to Scotland, signing for Dunfermline Athletic.
 Bullen spent five years at the Scottish club.

 After leading Dunfermline to the Scottish Cup Final, Bullen moved to English club Sheffield Wednesday on a free transfer in the summer of 2004.
 He immediately became an integral part of their play-off push after making his debut on 7 August in a 3–0 defeat on the opening day of the season at Hillsborough against Colchester United and scoring his first goal the next game on 10 August, away at Blackpool to lead the team to a 2–1 victory.
 In November 2005 the Captain's armband was passed onto him by Chris Marsden who was forced into retirement by injury.
 Bullen finished his first season in Sheffield with seven league goals.